tkus1/TCSS562TermProject/README.md

 ### Run TLQ Pipeline and Collect Data
 Under /java_template/test, call*:
-- ./execIntelPipeline.sh
-- ./execArmPipeline.sh
+- ./execPipeline.sh

-*At the moment, they both use the same curl command.
-So, the user must make sure to specify on AWS Lambda that the architecture is x86 and ARM in order to collect valid data.

-These two commands contribute to the building of a CSV file that contains the runtime metrics, hot/cold runtime, and CPU architecture.
+This command contributes to the building of a CSV file that contains the runtime metrics, hot/cold runtime, and CPU architecture.
 Inside the bash scripts is a loop that is initalized to run from 0 to 1.
 However, it can be increased to do large scale testing.
 These two functions also make sure not to crowd the console which is done by rerouting the console output to a null directory.